camaraproject/WorkingGroups/Commonalities/documentation/Working/API-design-guidelines.md

 In order to guarantee interoperability, one of the most important points is to carry out error management aimed at strictly complying with the error codes defined in the HTTP protocol.

 An error representation must not be different from the representation of any resource.
 A main error message is defined, with JSON structure with the following fields:
+- A field "`status`", which can be identified in the response as a standard code from list of Hypertext Transfer Protocol (HTTP) response status codes.
 - A unique error "`code`", which can be identified and traced for more details.
 It must be human readable; therefore, it must not be a numeric code.
 In turn, to achieve a better location of the error, you can reference the value or field that is causing it, and include it in the message.
 - A detailed description of "`message`"